fhswf/MLPro/doc/rtd/content/append1/rl/howto.rl.011.rst

 Results
 `````````````````
 The GridWorld environment will be wrapped to a gym environment.
-By making use of stable-baselines3's environment
+By making use of gym's environment
 checker, we could confirm the success of the environment wrapping.